 Stuff says: The sheer power of the 14in and 16in models means that even if Apple updates them over the next few weeks, today’s versions will still be a good investment and you might get a bargain.

 MacRumors reports a foldable MacBook Pro device is on the cards at some point.
 Although given how much Mac users hated the Touch Bar, we shudder to think what they’d make of an entire keyboard being a glass surface when the device is in ‘laptop’ mode.

-What’s next: There’s lots of chatter about the iMac.
-An M2 model will replace the M1 version, but we doubt the design will change.
-Perhaps the colours will, Apple ditching unpopular hues and adding new ones.
+What’s next: A 2023 M3 iMac replaced the M1 version, as we expected.
+So, for the time being, don’t expect any further updates to this model for a couple of years.
 Further in the future, expect a mini LED panel with ProMotion and FaceTime.
 Apple has also tested Face ID for the Mac.

 If a 27in replacement model does appear, assume it’ll have design language close to the MacBook Pro: black bezels and boring grey.
 Or maybe it’ll be an Apple Studio Display with an iMac inside rather than an iPad – and hopefully a better camera too…

 Stuff says: The M1 24in iMac is great, and nearly identical to the newer M3 model.
 With the only difference being the processor inside, you can get away with the older offering if you don’t need the extra power.

 The state of play: We reviewed the Mac Studio, in March 2022.
 Our verdict?
 It’s superb, but surprisingly noisy.